devopsengineerDan/Daniel_project/README.md

 UI/UX DESIGN (HUGO for WEBSITES) && (KIVY for WEB && DESKTOP APPLICATIONS AND MOBILE WEB && LOCAL APPLICATIONS

 HUGO
+create a project folder for github pages  githubname.github.io hugo -> To create public folder with static html,css,xml pages change name from public to githubname.github.io push to github

 hugo new site blog